TwiN/gatus/README.md

 If `client.kerberos.spn` is omitted, Gatus will use `HTTP/<request-hostname>` as the default Service Principal Name.
 `client.kerberos.disable-fast` disables PA-FX-FAST negotiation.
 It is disabled by default (So FAST negotation is used).
 Some Active Directory environments may require setting it to `true` if authentication fails with an error similar to: `KDC did not respond appropriately to FAST negotiation`

-+The keytab must be generated with the current Key Version Number, also known as `KVNO`, for the Kerberos principal.
+The keytab must be generated with the current Key Version Number, also known as `KVNO`, for the Kerberos principal.
 The KVNO depends on the account state in the KDC or Active Directory and should not be hardcoded blindly.
 If the KVNO is incorrect, Kerberos authentication may fail with an error similar to: `matching key not found in keytab`

 You can retrieve the expected KVNO after a successful Kerberos authentication by using:
 ```console
 kinit service-account@EXAMPLE.COM